 GUIDES PAGE

-The Dhawura Ngilan Business and Investor Guides are the only First Nations-Led Guides on the Protection of Indigenous Cultural Heritage in our region.
+The Dhawura Ngilan Business and Investor Guides are the only First Nations-Led Guides on the Protection of First Nations Cultural Heritage in our region.

-They have been developed at a time when businesses and investors, are seeking to learn, and put into practice, actions and policies that contribute to the protection of First Nations cultural heritage, led by First Nations views.
-Dhawura Ngilan (Remembering Country) is a vision that embodies the long-held aspirations of Aboriginal and Torres Strait Islander people for their heritage.
-It aims to collectively work with Aboriginal and Torres Strait Islander people to identify, protect, conserve, present and transmit for future generations the unique heritage of Australia.
+They have been developed at a time when businesses and investors, are seeking to learn, and put into practice, actions and policies that contribute to the protection of First Nations Cultural Heritage, led by First Nations views.
+Dhawura Ngilan (Remembering Country) is a vision that embodies the long-held aspirations of Aboriginal and Torres Strait Islander Peoples for their heritage.
+It aims to collectively work with Aboriginal and Torres Strait Islander Peoples to identify, protect, conserve, present and transmit for future generations the unique heritage of Australia.
 This is a growth area, both in terms of knowledge and the relationships, resources and supporting infrastructure needed to put into practice the objective of the Dhawura Ngilan Business and Investor Initiative – that is, Free, Prior and Informed Consent becomes “business-as-usual”.

 Overarching Principles